Who we are

 Changes to this Policy

-Spark Legal Network consists of two legal entities: Spark Legal Network and Consultancy Ltd, incorporated under the laws of England and Wales and registered under company number 7596546 (with its office in London located at Unit 8, Victoria Industrial Estate, Victoria Road, North Acton, W3 6UU London, UK (phone number 0044 (020) 89939699)), and Spark Legal Network (EU) B.V. established under Dutch law with company number (KvK number) 66585090, with offices in Oosterbeek at Wolfhezerweg 5 6861 AA Oosterbeek, the Netherlands and Rue des Deux Églises 39, 1000 Brussels, Belgium (phone number + 32 (0) 234 50 749).
+Spark Legal Network consists of two legal entities: Spark Legal Network and Consultancy Ltd, incorporated under the laws of England and Wales and registered under company number 7596546 (with its office in London located at Unit 8, Victoria Industrial Estate, Victoria Road, North Acton, W3 6UU London, UK (phone number 0044 (020) 89939699)), and Spark Legal Network (EU) BVBA. established under Belgian law with company number 0703883963, with the office at Rue des Comediens 22, 1000 Brussels, Belgium (phone number + 32 (0) 234 50 749).

 See also Article 29 Data Protection Working Party Opinion 06/2014 on the notion of legitimate interests of the data controller under Article 7 of Directive 95/46/EC, adopted on 9 April 2014, page 34.